 - 1/4 teaspoon ground cloves

 - This is one time I might consider buying whipped cream in a can – you can have a squirt every day.
-If you do this, look for sales and coupons.
+If you do this, look for sales and coupons and by around Holidays.

 - We made our own whipping cream, with a bit of confectioner’s sugar and, again, I used just a teensy splash of brandy.
 After we had our lattes, I put dollops of whipping cream on a parchment covered cookie sheet and froze.
 The cold whipping cream was even better than the fresh, slowly melting and providing a wonderful contrast.
 I maximized my very expensive whipping cream by not wasting any and controlling the portions.
 It’s so good, everyone will think you’re clever, no one will know you’re cheap!
-Our cost today: 15 cents.
+Cost for a dolloop: 15 cents.

 - Last option would be to use a Cool Whip type topping; my son really liked this, me, not so much, but it was quick and easy.
-We also get Cool Whip free from time to time, so I usually have some on hand in the freezer.
+We also get Cool Whip free from time to time around Holidays with a coupon and great sale, so I usually have an “emergency” tub in the freezer.

-Nutrition: (I did like the fact that this DIY Pumpkin Spice Latte has 1/2 serving of vegetable per latte!
-The DIY version of Pumpkin Spice Latte I’ll estimate as 12 ounces.)
+I like the fact that this DIY Pumpkin Spice Latte has 1/2 serving of vegetable per latte!
+The DIY version of Pumpkin Spice Latte I’ll estimate as 12 ounces.

-From the Starbuck’s site: Starbuck’s Nutritional Values: There were 39 grams of sugar and an extra 86 calories in the 12 oz nonfat Starbuck’s version.
+Starbuck’s Nutrional Values: There were 320 calories and 39 grams of sugar in the 12 oz nonfat Starbuck’s version.
+Here is Super America’s: SuperAmerica’s Nutritional Values

 Pumpkin Spice Latte made Fall 2011.